Hear the story of Bendigo as it was during World War One aboard one of Bendigo's famous Vintage Talking Trams.

 Please note: This tram is not wheelchair accessible.

 Online Bookings: Please note that you cannot book online on the day of your tour.
-Online bookings need to be made at least 24 hours in advance.
+Online bookings need to be made before midnight.
 To book on the day, please phone (03) 5443 8255.

 The below video gives a little bit of insight into the amount of work that went into restoring Tram No. 45, the Anzac Centenary Tram.